-Golf caddies can earn as much as $100 to $120 for four hours of work at country clubs.
-But this is not all.
-They also receive tips on top of this pay – which can get as low as $20 or as high as 50 percent of the amount they receive from the clubs.
+Golf caddies make as much as $100 to $120 for four hours of work at golf & country clubs.
+They also receive tips on top of this pay – which can get as low as $20 or as high as 50 percent of the amount they receive from the club as wages.

 This is the primary reason students prefer to work as caddies to golfers than to flip burgers or fry chickens.
 They can never earn this big amount each day from doing that.